Roger-Heathcote/spellingapp/README.md

 - Fork the repo
 - Modify the "homepage" field of package.json to point to your fork
-- Push a tag beginning with "release" to your repo OR
+- Push a tag beginning with "release" to your repo
-- Run the "Build and deploy to production on github pages" action directly from your fork's actions tab.
+- Alternatively run the **Build and deploy to production on github pages** action directly from your fork's actions tab.